PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 together with Ruff, syntax validation, and `git diff --check`; the orchestrator shrunk from 1,258 to 1,254 lines.
 No model conversion or inference was run.

+Dynamic CF binary-anchor normalization now has one shared statement decoder, one single-index policy repair, and one post-scan phase.
+The generic decoder supports Add, Mul, Sub, Div, Minimum, and Maximum; the existing Add-specific parser delegates to it without changing its return contract.
+The exporter uses the same repair during its main scan and final evidence revisit, eliminating the duplicated rewrite body, private regex, and second top-level loop.
+A synthetic Mul chain proves `[N,H,W,C]` to `[N,C,H,W]` normalization, CF evidence, and static-shape updates.
+Twenty-six focused parser/policy/ownership tests pass (94 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the orchestrator shrank from 1,254 to 1,186 lines and the exporter by net 66 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-